New Book "Jack Canon's American Destiny" Offers Romance and Political Intrigue in Washington, D.C

 Author Greg Sandora features a true-American hero in this new political thriller

-Ft Myers, FL -- (SBWIRE) -- 04/23/2013 -- In this heightened political climate, novels featuring politics and the leaders of the free world are thrilling readers.
+Leawood, KS -- (SBWIRE) -- 04/29/2013 -- In this heightened political climate, novels featuring politics and the leaders of the free world are thrilling readers.
 On television, viewers can't get enough of the ABC drama Scandal, featuring murder, romance and politics in the White House.
 In the tradition of titles such as First Family, Exile and Exclusive comes author Greg Sandora's new political thriller Jack Canon's American Destiny from Itoh Press.

 Jack Canon's not only facing political entanglements in his personal life, but he's also encountering romantic ones as well.
 Trying to remain loyal to his wife, he finds himself deeply attracted to his assistant, Sandy.
 Soon Jack finds himself having to balance his romantic issues with running for his life, when he realizes he's once again under attack.
 Jack's racing for his life in his quest to become the next President.